NippunSharma/ChatterBox/README.md

 1. Download the latest version of `ffmpeg` from [here](https://www.gyan.dev/ffmpeg/builds/).
 2. Extract the folder to `C:\Program Files\ffmpeg`.
 (IMPORTANT : If you want to extract it elsewhere, you will have to manually change the path of `ffmpeg` in Line 67 of `telegram_bot.py`).

-Next, you have to create a virtual environment and activate it.
+Once that is done, you have to create a virtual environment and activate it.
 ```
 python -m venv bot
 source ./bot/bin/activate